teckdigital/typescript-webpack-template/readme.md

 ### Modifying executed file

-By default, when webpack config contains only one output file that file will be run.
+By default, when webpack config contains only one output file, that file will be run.
-If more files are present, then a file named server.js or index.js (whichever exists) will be run.
+If more files are present, a file named server.js or index.js (whichever exists) will be run.
-If you need to modify this, you can pass in the following option to your webpack config:
+If you need to modify this, you can pass the following option to your webpack config:

 ```javascript
 // config/webpack.config.dev.js